santarini/options-data/README.md

 <b>Assumption 2:</b>

-An option contract’s strike and premium at a specific expiration are indicator of the market’s expectation of the stock’s price at that time.
+An option contract’s strike and premium at a specific expiration are an indicator of the market’s expectation of the stock’s price at that time.

 <b>Hypothesis:</b>